Scott Colom: Nomination to district court

 On October 14, 2022, President Joe Biden announced his intent to nominate Colom to serve as a United States district judge of the United States District Court for the Northern District of Mississippi.
 On November 15, 2022, his nomination was sent to the Senate.
 President Biden nominated Colom to the seat vacated by Judge Michael P. Mills, who assumed senior status on November 1, 2021.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2023.
-His nomination is pending before the Senate Judiciary Committee.
 Congressman Bennie Thompson initially recommended Colom for the role in a November 2021 letter to the White House.

+Colom received support from Senator Roger Wicker, who returned his blue slip, but on April 4, 2023, it was announced that Senator Cindy Hyde-Smith would not be returning her blue slip, effectively blocking his nomination.
+Hyde-Smith alleged that he supported letting transgender students participate in girls' and women's sports and received money from a PAC funded by George Soros as reasons for her opposition.
+On April 10, 2023, Colom wrote a letter to Senator Hyde-Smith asking her to reconsider her opposition to his nomination.
+In the letter, he stated that he did not request the money from the PAC, did not know the money would be contributed, and did not receive any money from the PAC when he was re-elected in 2019.
+The letter also stated that he never discussed his policies or any decisions he made as District Attorney with anyone from the PAC or with Soros.
+The letter also disputed that Colom had ever taken a position on letting transgender students participate in girls' and women's sports; instead, he said he had signed onto a letter with other District Attorneys condemning the criminalization of gender affirming surgery.
+As of December 2023, his nomination was still stalled despite bipartisan support from Congressman Thompson, Senator Wicker and former governors Phil Bryant and Haley Barbour.
+On January 3, 2024, his nomination was returned to the president.